jlisok/youtube_activity_manager/README.md

 ### Todos
  - Add thumbnails and links to lists of channels and videos
  - Add YouTube video suggestions customized for the user
+ - Add tab for displaying user data stored on S3
+ - CSS for mobile

 ### License
 Creative Commons